Veritwin/C3NodeServer/README.md

 - ***bitcoinPort*** - IP port assigned to Bitcoin Core's JSON-RPC connections
 - ***bitcoinUser*** - Username for establishing Bitcoin Core's JSON-RPC connections
 - ***bitcoinPass*** - Password for establishing Bitcoin Core's JSON-RPC connections
+- ***bitcoinWallet*** - Bitcoin Core's wallet to be used.
+If not defined, the single wallet currently loaded onto Bitcoin Core is used
 - ***server.host*** - Host name/IP address where Catenis Colored Coins node server should listen to connections
 - ***server.httpPort*** - IP port where Catenis Colored Coins node server should listen to connections
 - ***server.userName*** - Username for establishing connection with Catenis Colored Coins node server